 Throughout my studies I was always working alongside.
 My first real software job was at swissbiomechanics, an ETH spin-off, where I single-handedly built a Java application for tracking biomedical analyses and generating clinical reports.
 That threw me into the deep end of stakeholder communication and independent project ownership at twenty-two.
 From there I moved to PolygonSoftware, a startup founded by fellow UZH graduates, where I spent three years leading full-stack development and diving into computer vision and machine learning.
 I designed architectures, supervised dev teams, and talked directly with clients — the kind of small-company work where you end up doing a bit of everything and learning fast.

 After finishing my Master's, I joined Ergon Informatik, one of Zürich's most respected software houses, and worked on a time-tracking and workforce planning system for the retail sector.
 There I sharpened my craft in enterprise Java and Kotlin, handled the full delivery cycle from requirements to support, and found that I really enjoyed mentoring — whether that was onboarding new team members or organizing IT workshops for local students.
+I loved working at Ergon but left after about a year when bbv offered the chance to move into my preferred specialization: AI.

 I also speak and write about AI-augmented software engineering — how AI is changing the way we build software, not just the software itself.
 I've given talks at the FHNW Alumni Event and bbv webinars on practical methods for integrating AI into the development lifecycle, from requirements analysis through to testing.